-Scotland's forests and woodlands occupy just 17% of our land surface but they support a disproportionately high share of our biodiversity.
-Forest biodiversity conservation is an integral part of both the Scottish Government's Scottish Forestry Strategy and Scottish Biodiversity Strategy.
+Scotland's forests cover 17% land surface – but support a high share of our biodiversity.
+Forest biodiversity conservation is part of the Scottish Forestry Strategy and Scottish Biodiversity Strategy.

-Forestry Commission Scotland plays a strong role in both strategies and we contribute to the UK Biodiversity Action Plan as lead partner for 6 native woodland action plans in Scotland.
+We have a strong voice in both strategies.
+We contribute to the UK Biodiversity Action Plan as lead partner for six Scottish native woodland action plans.

-FCS carries out a wide range of work to enhance or conserve biodiversity, by managing Scotland's National Forest Estate and encouraging good practice and conservation projects in private woodlands.
+We take on a wide range of work to enhance and conserve biodiversity.
+We do this by managing Scotland's National Forest Estate and encouraging good practice.
+We also carry out conservation projects in private woodlands.

 The Woods for Nature programme

-In 2008 we published Woods for Nature: Our Biodiversity Programme 2008-2011 (PDF 4Mb) setting out our aims and key actions to help promote biodiversity in Scottish woodlands.
+In 2008 we published Woods for Nature: Our Biodiversity Programme 2008-2011 (PDF 4Mb) setting out our to promote biodiversity in Scottish woodlands.

 Read the 2010/2011 progress report (PDF 161k)

-We have now extended the programme, and Woods for Nature next steps (PDF 386k) sets out actions we will take up to March 2014.
+We've extended the programme.
+Woods for Nature next steps (PDF 386k) sets out actions we will take up to March 2014.